 The first and most obvious benefit of SecOps is enhanced collaboration between IT security and operations teams.
-When organizations break down information silos and allow teams to work together, tasks are completed more efficiently and significantly reduce duplicative effort.
+When organizations break down information silos and allow teams to work together, they can complete tasks more efficiently and significantly reduce duplicative effort.
 Establishing a dedicated SecOps team with a security operations center can also result in:

-- Fewer security breaches - collaborative network monitoring enables early detection of cyberattacks, reducing the number of breaches and protecting data while maintaining compliance with privacy and security requirements
+Fewer security breaches - collaborative network monitoring enables early detection of cyberattacks, reducing the number of breaches and protecting data while maintaining compliance with privacy and security requirements.

-- Fewer security vulnerabilities - code is more secure when it enters the production environment, thanks to input from security professionals at earlier stages of development.
+Fewer security vulnerabilities - code is more secure when it enters the production environment, thanks to input from security professionals at earlier stages of development.
 As a result, the IT organization experiences fewer security vulnerabilities.

-- Fewer security distractions - SecOps teams that work to automate things like threat detection and alerts are distracted less by false positives and do a better job of focusing on real security threats that necessitate a response
+Fewer security distractions - SecOps teams that work to automate things like threat detection and alerts are distracted less by false positives and do a better job of focusing on real security threats that necessitate a response.

 Sumo Logic's cloud-native analytics platform empowers SecOps teams with the information and capabilities they need to take charge of enterprise security and application performance.
-Sumo Logic collects and aggregates data from throughout cloud environments into a shared platform where SecOps teams collaborate to troubleshoot operational issues, detect and respond to security threats and optimize application performance.
+Sumo Logic collects and aggregates data from cloud environments into a shared platform where SecOps teams collaborate to troubleshoot operational issues, detect and respond to security threats and optimize application performance.